If you enjoy this post, please retweet it.

 - Part 4 answers frequently ask questions and addresses frequently raised issues.

 - Over on a lawyers-only subreddit, the attorneys seemed to want to discuss only my side note on patentability of the Shadow of the Demon Lord initiative system.
 I guess it’s great that they all agree that my argument is trivially correct, but Rob Schwalb has seriously hijacked my glory.
 I let him have it when I saw him last February.

-- Stat blocks for the 5e Monster Manual are here.
+- Stat blocks can be found for the

 Follow me on Twitter @gsllc